rpsychologist/powerlmm/README.md

 The purpose of `powerlmm` is to help design longitudinal treatment studies, with or without higher-level clustering (e.g. by therapists, groups, or physician), and missing data.
 The main features of the package are:

--   Longitudinal two- and three-level (nested) linear mixed models, and partially nested designs
+-   Longitudinal two- and three-level (nested) linear mixed models, and partially nested designs.
 -   Random slopes at the subject- and cluster-level.
 -   Missing data.
 -   Unbalanced designs (both unequal cluster sizes, and treatment groups).